webplatform/docs/tutorials/learning_why_we_use_css/index.md

 == What next? ==

-Now you have a sample document linked to a separate stylesheet, you are ready to learn more about how your browser combines them when it displays the document.
+Now you have a sample document linked to a separate style sheet, you are ready to learn more about how your browser combines them when it displays the document.
 }}
 {{Notes_Section}}
 {{Compatibility_Section
 |Not_required=Yes
+|Imported_tables=
 |Desktop_rows=
 |Mobile_rows=
 |Notes_rows=